snapp-more/snapp-more.github.io/co-authorship_policy.md

         </ul>
      </li>
      <li><u>Contributed to product writing</u>
-Edited text for clarity, provided suggestions such as restructuring ideas or logical flow, or text and citations linking to new literature areas</li>
+<i>Edited text for clarity, provided suggestions such as restructuring ideas or logical flow, or text and citations linking to new literature areas</i></li>
      <li><u>Approved the submitted version to be published and agreed to be accountable for all aspects of the work product.</u>
-	All authors should meet this criteria (and in addition to this should fulfill two of the other contribution styles for co-authorship).</li>
+	<i>All authors should meet this criteria (and in addition to this should fulfill two of the other contribution styles for co-authorship).</i></li>
      <li><u>Funding acquisition</u></li>
    </ol>
 5. Co-authorship will be granted to contributors who fulfill at least two of the following criteria[^1]: